mafeg95/Udacity-Game/README.md

 ## Implementation

-This game was built with JavaScript Oriented programming
+This game was built with JavaScript Oriented programming.

 ## Instructions